jekhokie/raspberry-noaa-v2/README.md

 If you're interested in the details behind the original raspberry-noaa hardware compatibility tests, see the [hardware](docs/hardware.md) document.

+## wxtoimg License Terms Acceptance

+Use of this framework assumes acceptance of the wxtoimg license terms and will automatically "accept" the terms as part of the installation.
+You MUST review the license prior to installing this framework, which can be viewed under the "Terms and Conditions" section of the
+[wxtoimg manual](https://wxtoimgrestored.xyz/downloads/wxgui.pdf).
+If you do not agree to the wxtoimg terms, please do not install or use this framework.

 ## Install

 To install the product and get going, simply clone the project to the `pi` user's home directory, run a script, and provide the